What happens to your body when you sit too long?

 Our brain switches off muscles

 Did you know that sitting too long switches off some muscles, whilst making others work harder?
-Our brain has a principle called “use it or lose it”, which means that if you are not using something, your brain will re-purpose that power to something else that you actually are using (3).
-An Article by the European Space Agency showed that as a result of not moving, the back muscles switch off, psoas muscles are working harder, which in their turn resulted in a decrease in disc height, and increasing of lower back pain with adults.
+Our brain has a principle called “use it or lose it”, which means that if you are not using a specific function like a muscle, your brain will re-purpose that power to something else that you actually are using.
+An article by ESA (European Space Agency) showed that as a result of not moving, your back muscles are switched off, psoas muscles are working harder, which in their turn resulted in a decrease in disc height, and increasing of lower back pain with adults.
 But what does that mean for you when you’re sitting for longer periods?
 Well, let’s take an average person at a desk job.
 Sitting 8 hours a day, watching 2 hours of TV and sleeping for 8 hours.
 That’s 18 hours of not using your muscles.
 So for 18 hours during the day, your core has switched off because you are not moving.
 What health effects could that have for you?

 Health effects of sitting too long

-Lack of core stability is a major contributor to lower back pain and increases the chances of injury (4).
-But how can you injure yourself by sitting for a long period?
-Well, if you are not moving, the discs between your spine get smaller and your muscles get tighter and switched off from not moving (4).
-Then when you suddenly want to pick up a pen or run to get the train, guess what happens?
-Your back is exposed to injury, because the muscles are not protecting your spine properly anymore (4,2).
+Lack of core stability is a major contributor to lower back pain and increases the chances of injury.
+Because, if you are not moving, the discs between your spine get smaller and your muscles get tighter and switched off from not moving.
+So when this happens and for instance you suddenly have to run to catch a train, guess what happens?
+Your back is exposed to injury, because the muscles are not protecting your spine properly anymore.

 How to prevent back pain

 As chiropractors, we specifically deal with the health of the spine and the nervous system.
 Chiropractic care can alter and enhance muscle functioning.
-Adjusting dysfunctions in the spine can improve function, decrease injury, improve core stability and increase the brains’ control of the muscles (5).
-The ability to activate the core muscles appropriately is essential for lower back health (5).
+Adjusting dysfunctions in the spine can improve function, decrease injury, improve core stability and increase the brains’ control of the muscles.
+The ability to activate the core muscles appropriately is essential for lower back health.

 So, what can you do at home and work?
 Easy: move as much and often as you can.
 Strengthening your core muscles helps to protect your spine.
 Focus on your posture and do exercises.
 And most importantly; go see your chiropractor regularly for a balanced spine.